Moist Limoncello Mascarpone Cake with Lemon Curd

 For the Whipped Mascarpone Frosting and Lemon Curd Layers

-- Confectioners Sugar: You want to use powdered sugar so that it sweetens the frosting without creating a grainy texture.
+- Confectioners Sugar: Use powdered sugar to sweeten the frosting without creating a grainy texture.

 - Vanilla Extract: If you want the flavor of lemon in the frosting as well you can substitute Lemon extract.